Juwan Howard: A Stroll Down Memory Lane

 There was not one mistake made by us when it came to the salary cap.
 We did not forget how to add.
 We never broke the rules.
 We played within the rules of the collective bargaining agreement.
 The only people who broke the rules were the NBA, because they changed the rules as they went along.
 That’s a fact.

-If there was a mistake, the mistake probably was our not planning because we didn’t feel like there was the kind of animus that was directed at us. … We were treated totally unfairly in this whole process. … This is about one thing.
+We were treated totally unfairly in this whole process… This is about one thing.
 Whatever they used as a smokescreen to disallow Juwan Howard’s contract, they would have done it.

 Micky Arison is one of the people who pays the commissioner’s salary.
 I have no idea why we didn’t get cooperation, despite the fact we were within the guidelines.
 They took Juwan Howard and put him with the team he wanted to be with.
 They didn’t want him down here.